SuitIThub/NewsScrape/README.md

 ## License

-This project is licensed under the MIT License - see the LICENSE file for details.
+This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

-## Acknowledgments

-- HtmlAgilityPack for providing robust HTML parsing capabilities
-- Newtonsoft.Json for JSON handling utilities